 If you’re looking to purchase a grid-tied solar panel kit, this is a pretty good option, but you need to work out costs to make sure it’s worthwhile.
 At $10,000, the cost breaks down to $1.72 per watt.

 If you’re going to install the kit yourself, you’ll certainly save money over hiring an installer.
 However, if you’re looking to hire a company to install your kit, you’ll need to make your selection carefully.

 The National Renewable Energy Lab’s 2018 Solar Cost Benchmark calculates solar installations with power optimizers should cost about $2.58 per watt to install, with $1.26 per watt going to equipment costs.

-Compare this cost to Grape Solar’s $1.72 per watt and you’ll see the premium you’re paying by purchasing a kit through a secondary vendor, not equipment directly from the manufacturer.
+Compare this cost to Grape Solar’s $1.72 per watt and you’ll see the premium you’re paying by purchasing a kit through a secondary vendor instead of from the manufacturer.

-If your installer is able to keep installation costs low, you might come out ahead financially by purchasing a kit yourself, but our advice is to talk to a handful of small, local installers before you buy the system.
+If your installer can keep installation costs low, you might come out ahead financially by purchasing a kit yourself, but our advice is to talk to a handful of small, local installers before you buy the system.
 Describe the kit, what’s included, what’s required from them, and hear their cost estimates.
 It might make financial sense, it might not.

 Bottom Line: If you’re planning to install the system yourself, the Grape Solar Grid-Tied Kit can save you quite a bit of money over hiring an installer.

 However, if you’re hoping to save money by purchasing the kit yourself and hiring an installer to put it on your roof, you’ll probably come out ahead financially by simply taking advantage of your installer’s ability to buy equipment in bulk at lower costs.Learn More & Buy Now at Amazon